-From river mile 0.63 to 0.74 Springbrook Creek runs along the southwestern edge of a 5.88 acre parcel belonging to Will and Cathy Nickum.
+From river mile 0.63 to 0.74 Springbrook Creek runs along the southwestern edge of a 5.88 acre privately owned parcel (Kitsap County tax parcel 202502-4-050-2002).
+The landowners at the time the Springbrook Creek Watershed Assessment was performed voluntarily wanted to see the stream improved and agreed to have a conceptual design completed.
 In this reach, the stream meanders down an unconfined low gradient valley bottom of approximately 1.5 acres with adjacent wooded wetlands with an average bankfull measurement of 6.3 ft.
 The left bank of the valley floor is densely forested with an over story of alder, ash, mature willow, and red osier dogwood.
-The Nickum property is located on the right bank of the channel.
+The property is located on the right bank of the channel.
 The right-bank portion of the valley has been cleared of native vegetation and is currently dominated by invasive reed canary grass.
-The stream exists wholly within the Nickum parcel at this time.
+The stream exists wholly within the parcel at this time.
 The associated wetland forest and upland riparian area uphill of the left bank of the stream is owned by three separate landowners and is comprised of intact mature mixed forest and wooded wetlands.

-Where Springbrook Creek enters the Nickum property it runs within the forested section of the valley floor.
-This upper section of stream extends for 450 ft. providing excellent low-gradient salmonid rearing habitat with undercut banks and instream large woody debris.
+Where Springbrook Creek enters the property it runs within the forested section of the valley floor.
+This upper section of stream extends for 450 ft. providing excellent lowgradient salmonid rearing habitat with undercut banks and instream large woody debris.
 Downstream from this section, a left bank avulsion diverges from the main stem, carrying a portion of the flow through the adjacent forested wetlands.
 At this point the right bank channel, carrying the majority of the flow, turns northeast toward a recently cleared section of the valley bottom which is now dominated by reed canary grass with lack of tree cover.
 At this point the channel runs along the edge of the tree line for approximately 150 ft. at which point the avulsed channel rejoins with the mainstem flows.
 Here, the combined flows turn north, leaving the edge of the tree line and entering the cleared valley floor.
 This lower section of channel is now chocked with invasive reed canary-grass for approximately 100 ft.
-The stream then exits the Nickum property under an existing fence that collects wood debris and reenters forested habitat at the property boundary.
+The stream then exits the property under an existing fence that collects wood debris and reenters forested habitat at the property boundary.
 There are a series of small footpaths used by the landowners within the seasonal (avulsed) stream channel and riparian area.